wp-plugins/breadcrumb-navxt/readme.txt

 === Breadcrumb NavXT ===
 Contributors: mtekk, hakre
 Tags: breadcrumb, navigation
-Requires at least: 2.8
+Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 3.5.1
+Stable tag: 3.6.0
 Adds breadcrumb navigation showing the visitor's path to their current location.

 == Description ==

 Breadcrumb NavXT, the successor to the popular WordPress plugin Breadcrumb Navigation XT, was written from the ground up to be better than its ancestor.
-This plugin generates locational breadcrumb trails for your WordPress blog.
-These breadcrumb trails are highly customizable to suit the needs of just about any blog.
+This plugin generates locational breadcrumb trails for your WordPress powered blog or website.
+These breadcrumb trails are highly customizable to suit the needs of just about any website running WordPress.
 The Administrative interface makes setting options easy, while a direct class access is available for theme developers and more adventurous users.
 Do note that Breadcrumb NavXT requires PHP5.

 = Translations =